SangA-Lee/INSTALLATION/Opencv 3.4.md

 6. search "package" and off "BUILD_PACKAGE"

-7. search "example" and check if you want to get sample code
+7. (Options) search "example" and check if you want to get sample code

 8. turn off the "WITH_1394", "WITH_VTX", "WITH_MATLAB", and "WITH_LAPACK"